linagora/tmail-flutter/README.md

    - **Spread the word**: Tell people you like **TMail**, on social medias, via blog posts etc...
    - **Give us feedbacks**...
 It's hard to make all good decisions from the first time.
 It is very likely we can benefit from *your* experience.
 Did you encountered annoying bugs?
 Do you think we can better arrange the layout?
 Do you think we are missing some features critical to you?
 Tell us in the [issues](https://github.com/linagora/tmail-flutter/issues).
  - I can code! **I wanna help ;-)**.
 Wow thanks!
 Let's discuss your project together in the [issues](https://github.com/linagora/tmail-flutter/issues) to get you on track!

+ ### **Cool.
+I also want to write my own email application for JMAP.
+Can you help me?**

+You would be pleased to know we contributes a [JMAP Dart client](https://github.com/linagora/jmap-dart-client) that you can reuse to write your own applications.
+Feels free to open pull requests and enrich it!